 Sports medicine goes one step beyond general orthopaedics because of its emphasis on getting you back into the game as quickly as possible, without risking re-injury.
-Ronna Parsa, DO, at Parsa Orthopaedics & Sports Medicine Institute specializes in helping her active patients in Manhattan Beach, California, continue to enjoy physical activity for years to come.
+Ronna Parsa, DO, at Parsa Orthopaedics & Sports Medicine Institute specializes in helping her active patients in Manhattan Beach, CA, Hermosa Beach, CA, Redondo Beach, CA, El Segundo, CA, Torrance, CA, Glendale, CA & Palos Verdes, CA, continue to enjoy physical activity for years to come.
 If your performance is hampered by injury or degenerative damage, call Dr. Parsa’s office or use online booking to schedule an appointment.

 There’s almost no downside to leading an active and healthy life, except for an increased risk of injury due to the extra stresses you may be placing on your musculoskeletal system.
 Sports medicine is designed to help you remain active by preventing injury, enhancing your performance, and, if you do suffer an injury, treating you with the least amount of downtime.